4W4I5/Semester-7-Notes/IA/Sessional 2 Prep/Sessional 2 Prep Notes.md

 	- **Encrypt** -> The process of transforming plaintext into ciphertext to secure information.
 	- **Key/Cryptovariable** -> A secret value used in cryptographic algorithms to encrypt and decrypt data.
 	- **Keyspace** -> The total number of possible values for a key in a cryptosystem.
-	- **Link encryptio**n -> An encryption method where data is encrypted at each link in a communication chain, including headers and metadata.
+	- **Link encryption** -> An encryption method where data is encrypted at each link in a communication chain, including headers and metadata.
 	- **Plaintext/cleartext** -> The original, readable data before encryption.
 	- **Steganography** -> The practice of hiding messages or information within other non-secret text, images, or media.
 	- **Work factor** -> The estimated time and resources required to break a cryptosystem by an attacker.